-The best starting point is the award chart for the South Pacific region on the Alaska website which details the costs for miles use on Qantas, Fiji Airways (previously Air Pacific) and Cathay Pacific.
+The best starting point is the award chart for New Zealand on the Alaska website which details the costs for miles use on Qantas, Fiji Airways, Cathay Pacific, Emirates, Korean Air, and American Airlines.
 From this page, you can use the navigation on the left hand side to look at costs for other regions too.

 Alaska Airlines is a bit spotty at allowing / documenting award redemptions and costs for travel outside of North America.
 In some cases it’s allowed, in others it’s not.
 If the award chart doesn’t show your route it’s probably not going to be allowed.